 It has it all.
 It is both a full-feature TPMS programmer and a complete OBD2 diagnostic scanner in a single device.
 While expensive, this simple tool lets you do everything the other TPMS devices on this list can do and more.

-This device reads DTCs and freeze frames.
-It can program any OBD2 and TPMS you have, and also lets you get the most out of your Autel MX sensors.
+This device reads DTCs and freezes frames.
+It can program any OBD2 and TPMS you have and let you get the most out of your Autel MX sensors.
 It will even let you read and clear TPMS codes.

 Autel TS601 goes above and beyond to give you the most accurate information about your vehicle as well.
 Plus, you can save, display and print life reports as well.